Categories

 Latest

-Join me at the Wild & Rooted Day Retreat
+Book Now for the Wild & Rooted Summer Day Retreat

 Ever feel the need to pause, take a deep breath, and reconnect with yourself?
-Step away from the daily hustle and immerse yourself in a soul-nourishing experience at Wild & Rooted —a carefully curated day retreat on Sunday 13th July designed to help you unwind, recharge, and connect with like-minded souls.
+Step away from the daily hustle and immerse yourself in a soul-nourishing experience at Wild & Rooted —a carefully curated day retreat on a choice of 2 dates, Saturday 11 July and Sunday 12 July, designed to help you unwind, recharge, and connect with like-minded souls.

 Set in the breathtaking Scandinavian-inspired surroundings of PAUS, this one-day retreat blends movement, warmth, and deep relaxation, offering you the perfect escape into nature.
 PAUS spans 24 acres of rolling countryside, including 13 acres of wild meadows—the perfect setting to slow down, breathe deeply, and embrace the beauty of nature.